firepick1/fpd-vision/XP008-Homing-Error/README.md

 this amount, perhaps more.

 Let's consider a straight path from (-100,0,-70) to (100,0,-70).
-This is a 100mm line along the X-axis.
+This is a 100mm line along the X-axis in the Z plane at -70.
 A system homing error of +/- 2 degrees affects all three XYZ axes.
 The error impacts Z severely and leads to the commonly reported "bowl-shaped error".